Keratosis pilaris ("chicken skin")

 Will KP ever go away completely?

 Often it improves significantly with age.
 Many people see substantial improvement by their 30s and 40s.
 With a consistent urea + low-frequency BHA routine, the texture can become barely visible.
-The genetic predisposition stays, so reduce.
-Don't expect to eliminate.
+The genetic predisposition stays, so manage it.
+Don't expect to eliminate it forever.

 Are scrubs and exfoliating mitts good for KP?